Sesame Street characters: Humans

 The original human cast, chosen by Stone, consisted of four characters.
 The first character to be introduced to the show was Gordon Robinson, a "well-liked and respected" African-American ultimately portrayed as a science teacher; he was played by Garrett Saunders on the test pilots, by Matt Robinson in the early years of the actual series, and after being briefly played by Hal Miller, was taken over by his longest-serving portrayer, Roscoe Orman, in 1974.
 The other three original human characters were Gordon's wife Susan, played by Loretta Long; Mr. Harold Hooper, a "gruff grocer with [a] warm heart" portrayed by Will Lee until his death in 1982; and Bob Johnson, a music teacher played by Bob McGrath.
 Unlike what was done for most children's television series at the time, the producers of Sesame Street decided against using a single host and cast a group of ethnically diverse actors, with, as Sesame Street researcher Gerald S. Lesser put it, "a variety of distinctive and reliable personalities".

 Stone did not audition actors until the spring of 1969, a few weeks before the show's five test pilots were due to be filmed.
 Stone videotaped the auditions, and researcher Ed Palmer took them out into the field to test children's reactions.
 The actors who received the "most enthusiastic thumbs up" were cast.
 For example, when the children saw Long's audition, they stood up and sang along with her rendition of "I'm a Little Teapot".
 As Stone said, casting was the only aspect of the show that was "just completely haphazard".
 Most of Sesame Street's cast and crew found their jobs through personal relationships with Stone and the other producers.

 Bob's former girlfriend was Linda (Linda Bove), a librarian who communicated using American Sign Language, and who became the longest-running deaf character in television history.
 In 1985, Gordon and Susan adopted a shy child, Miles, who was later age-progressed into a fun-loving teenager who formed his own band.
 In 1971, the show introduced a Mexican-American character named Luis Rodriguez (Emilio Delgado), a repairman who has been called the "Mr. Fix-It" of Sesame Street.
-Luis married Maria (Sonia Manzano) in 1988, and their daughter, Gabi, was born the following year.
+Luis marries Maria (Sonia Manzano) in 1988, and their daughter, Gabi, was born the following year.